wampoon-box/wampoon-dashboard/README.md

-# PWAMP Dashboard
+# WAMPoon Dashboard

-A web-based dashboard for the Portable Windows Apache MySQL PHP (PWAMP) stack.
+This is a web-based dashboard for the Portable Windows Apache MySQL PHP stack.
 This dashboard provides a centralized interface to manage and monitor your local development environment.

 ## Features